daneden/daneden.me/styleguide/index.md

 	1. This is a second-level numbered list item
 3. Numbered lists, like bulleted lists, are not used particularly often on this site.

-{% picture "This is an example image caption, set in Franklin Gothic."
-2015/02/chairs.jpg class="imgbleed" %}
+{% image imgbleed 2015/02/chairs.jpg "This is an example image caption, set in Franklin Gothic." %}

 Images may take one of three forms; aligned (left or right), centered, or enlarged, as seen above.
 Captions are encouraged, but not required.